Alan Ridley

-Alan Ridley (1910–1993) was an Australian rugby league footballer who played in the 1920s and 1930s.
+Alan Ridley OBE (1910–1993) was an Australian rugby league footballer who played in the 1920s and 1930s.
 An Australian international and New South Wales interstate representative winger, he played club football for Sydney's Western Suburbs, with whom he won the 1934 NSWRFL Premiership.

 Playing career

 He started his career playing for the Acton Rovers of the Canberra competition.
 Whilst playing for the Queanbeyan "Blues", he was selected to go on the 1929–30 Kangaroo tour of Great Britain.
 He was the 1932 NSWRFL season's top try scorer with 18 tries.
 Ridley was selected to go on the 1933–34 Kangaroo tour of Great Britain He scored a record 6 tries in a match for the Western Suburbs Magpies in 1934.

 Post playing

 Ridley moved to Orange, New South Wales at the end of his rugby league career and later became Mayor of the town.
 He died there in 1993.
 He was voted in the Wests Tigers Team of the Century and the Western Suburbs Magpies Team of the Century.